Concentration in Global Marketing with Consumer Insights

-The global marketing and consumer insights concentration will teach you to explain people’s shopping habits, discover what makes someone choose a certain brand, and find out, online, what makes people click,
+The global marketing with consumer insights concentration will teach you to explain people’s shopping habits, discover what makes someone choose a certain brand, and find out what makes online shoppers click.

-The global marketing and consumer insights concentration can be pursued by students pursuing the Global Business Administration major at Lincoln Center.
+The global marketing with consumer insights concentration can be pursued by students who are majoring in Global Business Administration at Lincoln Center.